 And for those of you who think a prospectus will get you in the door, so you can follow up with a customised proposal, think again.
 Most of you will get one shot – ONE – to pitch, so it has to be your absolute best effort.

-If you are asked to just “send something in”, that’s still no time to fall back to a prospectus.
+If you are asked to just “send me something”, that’s still no time to fall back to a prospectus.
 In that case, you’ve got a few options – read “What to Do if a Sponsor Says ‘Just Send Me a Proposal’” – but a prospectus isn’t one of them.

 I have nothing against PowerPoint; I use it all the time.
 It’s a fantastic tool for stand-up presentations.
 What it’s really bad for is sponsorship proposals, and 99.99% of the time, that’s what the term “sponsorship deck” is referring to.